process

 how I do 0 → 1.

-I learn by doing.
-I build a working prototype in code in about an hour, then work backwards — and once something clicks, I package it into a component library so other people can build with me.
+I like making things that feel simple and actually usable.
+And I get there by building, not planning.
+I’ll throw together a working prototype in about an hour, then work backwards from it.
+Once something clicks, I turn it into a component library so other people can build on it with me.

-Most 0 → 1 processes go research → ideate → mock in Figma → build.
-Mine is basically backwards.
-I explore in code, not in Figma — because I think with my hands, and a thing I can click tells me more than a thing I can only look at.
+Most people go research, then ideas, then Figma mockups, then finally build.
+I do it backwards.
+I’d rather explore in code than in Figma.
+I think with my hands, and something I can click teaches me way more than something I can only look at.

 build something in code, in an hour

 I skip the mockups and open Cursor or Claude Code.
 Next.js for web, SwiftUI for iOS.
-An hour in, I have something I can actually click — real fonts, real content, real interactions.
+An hour in, I’ve got something I can actually click.
+Real fonts, real content, real interactions.

 It’s rough on purpose.
 The prototype is how I think.